FREQUENTLY ASKED QUESTIONS ABOUT THE VOLUNTEER PROGRAM

 Do I need any qualifications?

-To volunteer for the Baywatch Project you do not need to have any qualifications.
+To volunteer for the Algoa Baywatch you do not need to have any qualifications.
 You just need to be motivated and you must be willing to learn.
 You will see a lot of things you may have never seen in your life so just keep your mind open and take in the experience.

 How much does it cost and what does the fee cover?